mirage335-special/kit-researchEngine/trial/README.md

 * Diagnosing unknown logic fault.
 Such a combination of very complicated logic, exact requirements, and limited explanation of functionality, is an especially difficult case of problems.
 Usually only both the most structured training and genuinely largest parameter count is sufficient for an AI model to solve such problems.

+Isaac Asimov's short story 'Risk' conjectured exactly this scenario on the premise 'go find out what's wrong is not a precise order'.

 Function '_format_trial' is included with 'ubiquitous_bash' to create JSONL datasets from the convenient Markdown files.